HagerAshraf248/Paint-Brush/README.md

 Enables users to erase parts of drawings by dragging over them.

+### Undo

+Allows users to undo the most recent drawing actions.

 ### Clear All

 Removes all drawings from the canvas.